wamdam/backy2/README.md

 Scrub can also compare the backup against an existing image, i.g. a snapshot.
 With this ``deep scrub`` also percentile checks are available.

-When scrub finds invalid blocks, it marks them for being backed up on the next run.
+When scrub finds invalid blocks, it marks the blocks and all versions containing this block as invalid (however, restores are still possible with this deficiency).

-For each backup level, only changed *chunks* are stored so forward increments are usually very small.
+For each backup version, only changed ``blocks`` are stored so forward increments are usually very small.

-For restore, backy only writes existing blocks and sparses out the others.
+For restore, backy is able to only write existing blocks and sparses out the others.
+This is possible for new image files and on fresh volumes, e.g. on ceph.
+This shouldn't be done on volumes that don't know about block sparses, like classic partitions or classic lvm.
-That means, if you have a terabyte to restore, only the used blocks are restored to an image, the rest is left "sparse".

 So backy is, especially in combination with rich featured block storage, a very fast and reliable backup and restore tool.